|

 tells the story of the attempted coup in April 2002 of socialist president

 Hugo Chavez of Venezuela.
-This is a critical issue for Americans

-because Venezuela is one of the world’s largest oil exporters
+This is a critical issue for Americans because Venezuela is one of the world’s

-unrest.
-This could be exacerbated by other problems in the Middle East associated with resentment against Israel.
-The
+political and social unrest.
+This could be exacerbated by other problems in

-film does document Chavez’s attempted changes in social policy and claims of
+changes in social policy and claims of redistribution of wealth, which would

-redistribution of wealth, which would invite the right-wing attempt that may
+invite the right-wing attempt that may have been aided by the Bush

-have been aided by the Bush administration.
-Modern Caracas, with its poor neighborhoods, is shown
+with its poor neighborhoods, is shown vividly.

 S21: The Khmer Rouge Killing Machine (2002, INA, France/Cambodia, 101 min, dir.
 Rithy